High Thermoelectric Performance via Stacking-Controlled Symmetry Breaking in Layered XZnBi (X = Rb, Cs) Zintl Materials: Results and Discussions

 The cumulative lattice thermal conductivity as a function of phonon mean free path (MFP) offers critical insight into phonon transport characteristics and the potential for nanostructuring to suppress $\kappa_{l}$.
-In both AA and AB stacking configurations of RbZnBi and CsZnBi, a substantial portion of the $\kappa_{l}$ is accumulated from phonons with MFPs below 200 nm, indicating that nanostructures with characteristic dimensions on this scale could effectively scatter dominant heat-carrying phonons.
-In the AA stacking configuration, the cumulative lattice thermal conductivity of CsZnBi reaches 90$\%$ at a phonon mean free path (MFP) of approximately 100 nm, whereas RbZnBi requires nearly 200 nm to achieve the same thermal conductivity accumulation.
+In both AA and AB stacking configurations of RbZnBi and CsZnBi, a substantial portion of the $\kappa_{l}$ is accumulated from phonons with MFPs below 200 nm as shown in Figure \ref{fig:1.4} (c).
+This indicates that nanostructures with characteristic dimensions on this scale could effectively scatter dominant heat-carrying phonons.
+In the AA stacking configuration, the cumulative lattice thermal conductivity of CsZnBi reaches 90$\%$ at a phonon MFP of approximately 100 nm, whereas RbZnBi requires nearly 200 nm to achieve the same thermal conductivity accumulation.
 This indicates that phonon transport in CsZnBi is more strongly dominated by short-MFP phonons compared to RbZnBi.
-The intrinsic $\kappa_{l}$ of these materails is low and MFP analysis suggest a higher potential for $\kappa_{l}$ suppression via nanostructuring at smaller length scales.
-Similar MFPs are observed in well-known thermoelectric materials such as Bi$_{2}$Te$_{3}$ (1-20 nm)\cite{hellman2014phonon}, PbTe (1-50 nm)\cite{qiu2012molecular} and SnSe (1-100 nm)cite{xiao2016origin}.
+The intrinsic $\kappa_{l}$ of these materials is low, and MFP analysis suggests a higher potential for $\kappa_{l}$ suppression via nanostructuring at smaller length scales.
+Similar phonon MFPs are observed in well-known thermoelectric materials such as Bi$_{2}$Te$_{3}$ (1-20 nm)\cite{hellman2014phonon}, PbTe (1-50 nm)\cite{qiu2012molecular} and SnSe (1-100 nm)\cite{xiao2016origin}.
 Such observations are highly relevant in the context of experimental strategies for thermal management.
 For instance, nanoparticle sizes below 10 nm have been successfully realized through solid solution alloying in PbTe-PbS systems, where thermal treatment induces the spontaneous nucleation and growth of PbS nanocrystals\cite{girard2013analysis}.
 This approach has achieved a remarkable 60$\%$ reduction in the $\kappa_{l}$ of PbTe at 400–500 K\cite{ginting2024optimizing}.
 Analogously, introducing nanostructures below 20 nm in CsZnBi could offer a promising route to significantly reduce its $\kappa_{l}$, thereby enhancing its thermoelectric performance.